thosgood/this-weeks-finds/markdown/51-100/week055.md

-*Also*, she did some work on the volume operator in her lattice approach, and came up with a result in contradiction to Rovelli and Smolin's paper on the subject (cited in "[week43](week43.html)").
+*Also*, she did some work on the volume operator in her lattice approach, and came up with a result in contradiction to Rovelli and Smolin's paper on the subject (cited in ["Week 43"](#week43)).
 They had said that states corresponding to trivalent spin networks
----- spin networks with only 3 edges at each vertex --- could have nonzero volume.
+--- spin networks with only 3 edges at each vertex --- could have nonzero volume.
 But using her version of the theory she computed that trivalent states --- states with only 3 nonzero spins at the edges of the lattice incident to any vertex --- all had zero volume, and that